Triangle Centrality: Contribution

-{Theorem~\ref{thm:tricent_algebraic}} \begin{thm:tricent_algebraic} There is a linear algebraic algorithm that computes the triangle centrality in $O(m\sqrt{m})$ time and $O(m+n)$ space for all vertices given a sparse matrix $A$ for a simple, undirected graph $G=(V,E)$. \end{thm:tricent_algebraic}
+{Theorem~\ref{thm:tricent_algebraic}} \begin{thm:tricent_algebraic} There is a linear algebraic algorithm that computes the triangle centrality in $O(m\bar\delta)$ time and $O(m+n)$ space for all vertices in $G$ given a sparse matrix $\mat{A}$. \end{thm:tricent_algebraic}

-We can also use fast matrix multiplication to calculate triangle centrality in $n^{\omega+o(1)}$ time, or similar bounds in terms of $m$ using the result of Yuster and Zwick~\cite{bib:yuster_zwick2005}.

-{Theorem~\ref{thm:tricent_fastmatrix}} \begin{thm:tricent_fastmatrix} Triangle centrality can be computed in $n^{\omega+o(1)}$ time using fast matrix multiplication, where $\omega$ is the matrix multiplication exponent, for all vertices in a simple, undirected graph $G=(V,E)$. \end{thm:tricent_fastmatrix}
+{Theorem~\ref{thm:tricent_fastmatrix}} \begin{thm:tricent_fastmatrix} Triangle centrality can be computed in $n^{\omega+o(1)}$ time using fast matrix multiplication, where $\omega$ is the matrix multiplication exponent, for all vertices in $G$. \end{thm:tricent_fastmatrix}

-Next we give parallel algorithms to compute the triangle centrality on a CREW PRAM and in MapReduce.
-The MapReduce algorithm is optimal and the CREW PRAM is optimal up to a logarithmic factor, yielding the following results.
+We also give parallel algorithms to compute the triangle centrality on a CREW PRAM and in MapReduce.
+The MapReduce algorithm is optimal, and the CREW PRAM is optimal up to a logarithmic factor, yielding the next results.

-{Theorem~\ref{thm:tricent_crew}} \begin{thm:tricent_crew} Triangle centrality can be computed on a CREW PRAM in $O(\log n)$ time using $O(m\sqrt{m})$ processors for all vertices in a simple, undirected graph $G=(V,E)$. \end{thm:tricent_crew}
+{Theorem~\ref{thm:tricent_crew}} \begin{thm:tricent_crew} Triangle centrality can be computed on a CREW PRAM in $O(\log n)$ time using $O(m\sqrt{m})$ processors for all vertices in $G$. \end{thm:tricent_crew}

-{Theorem~\ref{thm:tricent_mapreduce}} \begin{thm:tricent_mapreduce} Triangle centrality can be computed using MapReduce in four rounds and $O(m\sqrt{m})$ communication bits for all vertices in a simple, undirected graph $G=(V,E)$. \end{thm:tricent_mapreduce}
+{Theorem~\ref{thm:tricent_mapreduce}} \begin{thm:tricent_mapreduce} Triangle centrality can be computed using MapReduce in four rounds and $O(m\sqrt{m})$ communication bits for all vertices in $G$. \end{thm:tricent_mapreduce}